human-conditions/yodrew.github.io-original/_pages/darkness.md

 ###### reusable

-Using white school glue (PVA), attach foil to cardboard or black posterboard.
+Use Reynolds brand paper-laminated foil for baking.
+Or, using white school glue (PVA glue, cola blanca), attach foil to dark posterboard.
 Once dry, wedge board in place over window, prop it up with a chair, or hang it with 1-2 pieces of tape.
 If the sun comes through really hot, face the foil outward toward it.
-Otherwise, face the black side toward the sun.
+Otherwise, face the dark side toward the sun.

 Use this method to quickly reduce light where absolute lightproofness is not required or practical.
 For example, during travel.
 Or if you have an unsealed bedroom door which is almost dark enough for nightly sleep, except direct sunlight hits it from the outside in the morning through a small curtainless hallway window, cover the window this way.

 ##### plastic

 This method consists of taping thick black plastic over windows.
-This is my main method for quickly and cheaply darkening rooms for temporary use.
-To preserve the plastic for use elsewhere, I reroll it.
-Refolding big pieces on original parallel creases before rerolling is ok.
-But not making perpendicular folds, which can tear the plastic at intersections of creases.
+It is my main method for quickly and cheaply darkening rooms for temporary use.
+It is reusable, durable, cleanable.

 This plastic is also great for traveling.
 Tape it up with masking tape in the corners.
 It cuts out 99% of light.
 The sleeping mask stops the rest.

 1. materials (test whatever you use for absolute lightproofness)
-    - 1 layer: extra-thick black polyethylene or EPDM rubber for pond lining or construction
+    - 1 layer: extra-thick (0.35mm) black polyethylene, construction sheeting, or EPDM rubber pond lining
     - 2-3 layers
-        - common construction sheeting, black polyethylene, .2mm thick, found at building supply houses in rolls or off a roll by the meter
+        - common construction sheeting, black polyethylene, 0.2mm thick, found at building supply houses in rolls or off a roll by the meter
-        - farmer's plastic/agricultural plastic/"light deprivation" tarp used in greenhouses, one side white, the other black or white with thin layer of black sandwiched between
+        - farmer's plastic/agricultural plastic/"light deprivation" tarp used in greenhouses, one side white, the other black, or 2 white layers sandwiching 1 of black
     - several layers: large black garbage bags
 1. assembly
-    1. **Important**: First, cover inside of windows with white paper or fabric.
-Dual or triple-pane windows can be damaged or even explode if simply sealed with black plastic!
-Black plastic also attracts attention.
+    1. **Important**: First, cover inside of windows with white material: paper, fabric, or plastic.
+Windows build up fierce heat when sealed with black plastic.
+It can damage paint, wooden frames, and trim.
+It can destroy the vacuum in dual or triple-pane windows, even causing them to explode!
+Black plastic also looks strange from the outside, attracting negative attention.
     2. measure and cut plastic to extend 100mm beyond window recess and any trim in case light and air leak between the window and wall.
 Or, if all joints and seals are perfect, and the window will not open during rest, cut plastic to almost cover frame.
     3. tape plastic to wall (or frame).
 Use 25mm black masking tape: Intertape PF3 or PB1, Shurtape T106<!-- from American Tape and Label-->.
 It is effective, cheap, sticks and conforms well to irregular wall surfaces, yet comes off easily without residue (unless you leave it up a long time).
 Not perfectly lightproof, it works with the plastic.
 Local art and professional lighting supply stores carry it.
 If it is not sticky enough on your surfaces, use photographic masking tape or black kraft paper tape.
 These are thicker (more lightproof), stronger, stickier, and more expensive.
 Look for ProGaff (formerly Permacel) 743, Shurtape 724 or 743, and 3M 235.
     4. avoid electrical tape and most duct and gaffer's tape.
 They are made of soft vinyl and especially obnoxious adhesives and are thus extremely toxic in their manufacture, handling, use, and disposal.
 One exception I know is Shurtape PC 657, a polyethylene coated gaffer's tape.
 Do research; the devil is in the details.